ridercz/ESP-TMEP/README.md

 * Support for common DS18B20 temperature sensors.
 * User-friendly deployment (no need to modify code, easy configuration via web browser).
+* Can send values to three URLs.
+* Reboots every 29 hours to maintain stability.

 ### Limitations

 * No server certificate validation is performed, because on ESP8266 it's practically impossible.
 * Internal web server is HTTP only; again, because proper HTTPS is almost impossible on ESP8266.
 * Some parameters are still hardcoded:
+    * Interval in which data are measured and sent (always 60 seconds).
     * Remote server protocol (always uses HTTPS).
-    * Interval in which data are measured and sent (and if they are to be sent at all).
     * Remote server timeout.

 ## Usage